Defl8/pokemon-card-tracker/README.md

 ## 2024-11-06
 Moved enums to one file.
 Need to figure out how to type hint to allow any enum into a function.

+## 2024-11-08
+Forgoed the generic type hinting for the enum function.
+Classes are pretty much done, can start writing things to db.
+Need to make test once basic db writing for the classes is done.